wangc9/delivery-fee-calculator/README.md

    After seeing this message, you can open the webpage at http://localhost:5173.
 This method shows the development version of the webpage.
 After you've finished trying the webpage, use `Ctrl` + `c` in the terminal to stop the webpage.

-3. To run all the tests for this project, use
+#### Running unit and integration tests

+1. If you've previously used Docker, first use the following command at the root directory to install all packages

     ```sh
+    npm install
+    ```

+2. To run all the tests for this project, use
+   ```sh
    npm run test
    ```

 #### Running e2e tests

-To run the e2e tests, Node should be installed locally **regardless** of the methods chosen to run the webpage.

 1. At the root directory, run